 An issue with that approach is that the extent of the map view is not the same as the extent of the detail map in the

 print composer.
 So the map extent rectangle shown in the overview would be wrong.

 Anyway, extent rectangles on composer maps are now implemented in QGIS master.
 This seems to provide the result you were really after.
 And I don't see any issues with maps going blank when layers are added.
 Perhaps this ticket can be closed...

-#7 Updated by John Tull about 5 years ago
+#7 Updated by John Tull over 5 years ago

 You are correct that the blanking map problem is gone.
 I have not seen the extent overlay feature, but will give it a try today.
 That would provide the capability that I sought in the original request.
 On OSX I see the overview frame, but the drop-down menu only has one choice "none", so there appears to be a little work to do to make it work on all systems.
 I'll file a bug on that.